AguaClara/beautiful-jekyll/README.md

 - You need to have a GitHub account.
 If you don't have one, [sign up here](https://github.com/join) - it takes one minute.
 This is where your website will live - if you sign up with username `johnsmith` then your website will be `http://johnsmith.github.io`.
 - It would be helpful to understand what Markdown is and how to write it.
 Markdown is just a way to take a piece of text and format it to look a little nicer.
 For example, this whole instruction set that you're reading is written in markdown - it's just text with some words being bold/larger/italicized/etc. I recommend taking 5 minutes to learn markdown [with this amazingly easy yet useful tutorial](http://markdowntutorial.com/).

-## Build your website in 3 steps
+## Build your website in 4 steps

-Getting started is *literally* as easy as 1-2-3 :smile:
+Getting started is *literally* as easy as 1-2-3... &4 :smile:
 Scroll down to see the steps involved, but here is a 40-second video just as a reference as you work through the steps.

 ![Installation steps](img/install-steps.gif)

+**Note:** this video does not include steps for running locally to include plugins.

 ### 1. Fork this repository